White Bread

 Bread Mixer

-Most of us know about the Bosch bread mixer, it mixes and kneads bread.
-I love mine, I still use it to make the bread dough.
-We can mold the bread dough when the mixing is complete and the bread has had a chance to rise, and then I bake the loaves in the oven.
+Most of us are familiar with the Bosch bread mixer, which combines and kneads dough for bread.
+I love mine; I still use it to make the bread dough.
+We can mold the bread dough once the mixing is complete and the dough has had a chance to rise, then I bake the loaves in the oven.

-I can mix and knead 8-one-pound loaves in my Bosch.
+I can mix and knead eight one-pound loaves in my Bosch.
 Yes, I freeze a lot of bread for another day.

-I wanted to mention, my Bosch has a very strong electric motor.
+I wanted to mention that my Bosch has a powerful electric motor.
 It can mix some fairly large batches of dough.
-I have to keep an eye on the machine since it’s been known to shake and shift on the counter as the dough is being mixed.
+I have to keep an eye on the machine, as it’s been known to shake and shift on the counter while the dough is being mixed.

-Yes, it does have some suction pads on the unit’s feet, but again, the motor is strong enough that it can cause the machine to move along the counter.
-I’m careful to make sure it doesn’t get too close to the edge, I’d hate to see it fall on the floor.
+Yes, it does have suction pads on the unit’s feet, but again, the motor is strong enough to cause the machine to move along the counter.
+I’m careful to ensure it doesn’t get too close to the edge; I’d hate to see it fall to the floor.

 How do I know this?
 I was teaching a class about making cinnamon rolls, and I asked my “helper” to stand watch over the Bosch.
-She didn’t realize it could bounce off the counter, it can, not often, but it can.
+She didn’t realize it could bounce off the counter; it can, not often, but it can.
 Yes, it cracked the lid.
-But the class kept going, no lid attached.
+However, the class continued without a lid attached.

 Bread Maker